ARE YOU AT RISK OF HAVING DIABETES OR PREDIABETES??

 - You are physically active fewer than 3 times per week.

-IF any of these risk factors apply to you, please take the time out to take the CDC recognized prediabets screening test.
+IF any of these risk factors apply to you, please take the time out to take the CDC-recognized prediabetes screening test.

-Without early intervention for prediabetes, indiduals can develop type 2 diabetes and increase their risk of developmeing serious health issues such as:
+Without early intervention for prediabetes, individuals can develop type 2 diabetes and increase their risk of developing serious health issues such as: